rarecoil/laptop-co2e/README.md

 ### Laptop footprints, in perspective

 Aside from the outlier X270, the worst laptop on this list is the Thinkpad P52 at 693 kg CO2e over a four-year lifespan.
 [A single cheeseburger has a carbon footprint of about 4.35 kg CO2e](http://www.openthefuture.com/cheeseburger_CF.html).
 Buying a P52 is the same cost as eating 159 cheeseburgers over the course of that four years - or eating a single cheeseburger every 1.3 weeks.
 There is a reason why environmentalists push vehicle emissions first and animal agriculture second - the cost of eating _red meat_ is substantially worse than even other meat options.
 It is good to minimise carbon emissions wherever you can, but remember that driving less and avoiding beef consumption will drastically outweigh your laptop purchasing choices in terms of carbon footprint.

+Note that organisations do play with these numbers a bit, because the science to calculate these is relatively inexact.
+Lenovo reports the 95th percentile worst-case as their footprints in the data sheet; some other organizations will quote the median +/- a specific value.
+Use this as a guide, and read the attached documents for more information.

 ## tl;dr

 Microsoft's Surface series beats Apple.
 If you can use Windows 10 Pro, the Surface series has the lowest overall manufacturing footprint in the CSR reports.
 Apple is a close second, with Lenovo coming in last place.
 Note that the Microsoft and Apple laptops are not repairable.
 Let's all be happy that the Thinkpad X270 is no longer in production - each one cost the world 0.8 MT CO2e.

+Chromebooks may be an option for you when using [Crostini](https://chromium.googlesource.com/chromiumos/docs/+/master/containers_and_vms.md), but make sure that the device you buy supports the Linux container functionality before purchasing.
+Support is getting better as of 2019 but some devices (e.g. Skylake-based devices) still do not have Crostini support at the time of this writing.

 ## Apple